 - Strengths of the medical school and areas that need improvement

 The GQ has been approved by the American Institutes for Research Institutional Review Board and endorsed by the chair of the AAMC Organization of Student Representatives.

 AAMC Student Surveys Advisory Committee

 The AAMC Student Surveys Advisory Committee (SSAC) works with stakeholders to provide effective and timely program evaluation tools for the improvement of medical education.
-The SSAC is led by Geoffrey H. Young, PhD, Senior Director, Student Affairs and Programs.
+The SSAC is led by Geoffrey H. Young, PhD, Senior Director, Transforming Health Care Workforce.